 The well-intentioned military reorganisation by Khusrau I - splitting the command between four generals, one spahbad for each of the four quarters of Eranshahr had unintended consequences.
 By the end of Khusrau II's reign it was clear that the situation was becoming very similar to what it had been in the final years of the Parthian regime.
-Local dynasts, some of Parthian descent, were looking after their own interests, consolidating their own wealth and power, and disregarding the central authority of the Sasanian kings.
+Local dynasts, some of Parthian descent, were looking after their own interests, consolidating their own wealth and power, and disregarding the central authority.
 They were not very concerned about showing solidarity - even when faced by external enemies.
 Bahram Chobin was the first non-Sasanian (though he was of Parthian descent) to make the bid for supreme power.
 Others followed.

 … the centre cannot hold

 Kavad II had killed all his brothers.
 When he died, there was only his baby son available as a Sasanian heir, who very briefly became king of kings as Ardashir III.
 Shahrbaraz, Khusrau's sacked general took his chance, possibly encouraged by emperor Heraclius.
 He marched on Ctesiphon, killed Ardashir III and made himself king.
 It was all of a few months before he was murdered in turn.